zeriyu/fansub-guide/README.md

 ## Capping

-- _Theory__: The idea is to obtain the source media.
+The idea is to obtain the source media.

 - The best sources are usually raw Digital Video Disc (DVD) or raw Blu-ray Disc Movie (BDMV) but uploads are not always available.
 - If not, then capping can also mean buying the retail media.
 Consider buying Anime DVDs/BDs to support the industry.
 Otherwise, existing VHS/LD/DVD/BD or web rips can be of acceptable quality.
 - For broadcast streams, capping means recording the analog stream and then digitizing it with special hardware or, for internet [simulcasts](//en.wikipedia.org/wiki/Simulcast) (digital), means [stream copying](//ffmpeg.org/ffmpeg.html#Stream-copy) with special software.
 Sometimes raws can also be obtained from invite-only private trackers.
 See the &quot;Remux&quot; section for capturing subtitles.